 Location: Ellensburg, WA, USA

-Session Dates: June 21-July 30: $3627 for 12 quarter credits/ 6 weeks (weekdays only) June 21-July 9 or July 12-July 30: 3 week session=6 credits for half-price (weekdays only).
-You will earn credits in two courses: ANTH 493 "Anthropological Field Experience" (6 credits, June 21-July 9) and/or ANTH 486 "Advanced Methods in Archaeology" (6 credits, July 12-30).
+Session Dates: June 20-July 28: $3772 for 12 quarter credits/ 6 weeks (weekdays only) June 20-July 7 or July 10-July 28: 3 week session=6 credits for $1927 (weekdays only).
+You will earn credits in two courses: ANTH 493 "Anthropological Field Experience" and ANTH 486 "Advanced Methods in Archaeology".
 These credits are on the quarter system; 12 quarter credits are equivalent to 8 credits on the semester system.
-All students enrolled in the first session (first 3 weeks: June 21-July 9) of the field school will take 6 credits of Anth 493.
-Students enrolled in only the second session (second 3 weeks: July 12–July 30) will take 6 credits of Anth 493.
-Those students enrolled in the full six week session will take Anth 493 for 6 credits during the first half, then Anth 486 during the second half.

 Deadline Type: Contact for Details